 - Uncrowded beaches with an authentic local atmosphere

-- Wild sea turtle encounters — Port Barton's Turtle Point is exceptional
+- Wild sea turtle encounters — Turtle Point is exceptional

-- Best snorkelling in Palawan on clean, healthy reefs
+- The best snorkelling in Palawan on clean, healthy reefs

 - Budget-friendly accommodation and genuine local food